AmitThakur/amitthakur.github.io/about.md

 I make daily goals, and measure my progress at the end of the day.
 I analyse the failure points and learn the good points.
 This feedback loop makes a better person; everyday.

-I haven't read any novel from cover to cover.
-Lately, I have started reading this year (2017).
+I have cultivated habit of reading for last two years.

 I like to share my useful thoughts and learnings through blogging.
 [Here are few things I learnt in my life]({{site.baseurl}}/about/things-learnt).